 - See if you can get boxes with the lids still attached, so much easier to keep all together.
 Keep an eye out for shoe boxes that enter your house throughout the year.

-- Wrap the boxes in Christmas paper and then contact them.
+- Wrap the boxes in Christmas paper and then cover them with clear sticky wrap (contact).
 The contact makes it look great, the box is sturdier and paper does not rip.
-You can even contact the label on top, making sure it is very secure.

-- Pay your donation for the box shipping cost online ($9 per box), before contacting your box (if possible) - then you print out individual bar-coded labels for each box to stick on the lid.
-In a few months, you'll find out where your box went.
+- Pay your donation for the box shipping cost online ($9 per box), then print out individual bar-coded labels for each box to stick on the lid with a piece of contact.
+In a few months, you'll get an email telling you where your box went.

 - Take a list with you when you go shopping.
 This list was prepared by a member of our church who works in the box processing centre, so she really knows what works and what doesn't.